 7.4.8 Homeowners Associations

 Section 7.5 Actions and Activities Covered by the Open Meeting Law

 7.5.1 Generally

 7.5.2 Circumventing the Open Meeting Law

 7.5.3 Applicability to Staff Members and Others

 Section 7.6 Notice of Meetings

 7.6.1 Generally

 7.6.2 Notice to Members of the Public Body

 7.6.3 Notice to the Public

 7.6.3.1 Disclosure Statement

 7.6.3.2 Public Notice of Meetings

 7.6.4 Contents of the Notice

 7.6.5 Time for Giving Notice

 7.6.6 Notice of Regular Meetings

 7.6.7 Notice of Executive Sessions

+7.6.8 Combined Notice of Public Meeting and Executive Session

-7.6.8 Maintaining Records of Notice Given
+7.6.9 Maintaining Records of Notice Given

-7.7 Agendas
+Section 7.7 Agendas

 7.7.1 Generally

 7.7.2 Contents of the Agenda - Public Meeting

 7.7.3 Contents of the Agenda - Executive Session

 7.7.4 Distribution of the Agenda

 7.7.5 Consent Agendas

-7.7.6 Discussing and Deciding Matters Not Listed on the Agenda Revised 2018
+7.7.6 Discussing and Deciding Matters Not Listed on the Agenda

-- 7.7.7 Calls to the Public
+7.7.7 Calls to the Public

-- 7.7.8 Current Event Summaries
+7.7.8 Current Event Summaries

-- 7.7.9 Emergencies
+7.7.9 Emergencies

-- 7.7.10 Changes to the Agenda
+7.7.10 Changes to the Agenda

-- Section 7.8 Minutes
+Section 7.8 Minutes

-- 7.8.1 Form of and Access to the Minutes
+7.8.1 Form of and Access to the Minutes

-- 7.8.2 Contents of the Minutes of Public Meetings
+7.8.2 Contents of the Minutes of Public Meetings

-- 7.8.3 Contents of the Minutes of Executive Sessions
+7.8.3 Contents of the Minutes of Executive Sessions

+7.8.4 Confidentiality of Executive Session Minutes

-- Section 7.9 Executive Sessions
+Section n 7.9 Executive Sessions

-- 7.9.1 Deciding to Go Into Executive Session
+7.9.1 Deciding to Go Into Executive Session

-- 7.9.2 Executive Session Requirements
+7.9.2 Executive Session Requirements

-- 7.9.3 Taking Legal Action

-- 7.9.4 Confidentiality of Executive Session Minutes

-- 7.9.5 Authorized Executive Sessions
+7.9.3 Authorized Executive Sessions

-- 7.9.5.1 Personnel Matters
+7.9.4 Personnel Matters

-- 7.9.5.2 Confidential Records
+7.9.5 Confidential Records

-- 7.9.5.3 Legal Advice
+7.9.6 Legal Advice

-- 7.9.5.4 Litigation, Contract Negotiations and Settlement Discussions
+7.9.7 Litigation, Contract Negotiations and Settlement Discussions

-- 7.9.5.5 Discussions with Designated Representatives Regarding Salary Negotiations
+7.9.8 Discussions with Designated Representatives Regarding Salary Negotiations

-- 7.9.5.6 International, Interstate, and Tribal Negotiations
+7.9.9 International, Interstate, and Tribal Negotiations

-- 7.9.5.7 Purchase, Sale or Lease of Real Property
+7.9.10 Purchase, Sale or Lease of Real Property

+7.9.11 Taking Legal Action

-Section 7.10 Public Participation and Access to Meetings
+Section 7.10 Public Access to Meetings

-7.10.1 Public Participation
+7.10.1 Public Participation and Access

-7.10.2 Public Access

-7.10.3 Remote Conferencing
+7.10.2 Remote Conferencing

+7.10.3 Record of the Proceedings

 Section 7.11 Quorum

+7.11.1 Effect of Disqualification on the Quorum Requirement

 Section 7.12 Ratification

 7.12.1 Generally

 7.12.2 Procedure for Ratification

-Section 7.13 Sanctions for Violations of the Open Meeting Law
+7.13 Sanctions for Violations of the Open Meeting Law

 7.13.1 Nullification

 7.13.2 Investigation and Enforcement

 7.13.3 Civil Penalties

 7.13.4 Attorney's Fees

 7.13.5 Expenditure for Legal Services by Public Body Relating to the Open Meeting Law

 7.13.6 Removal From Office

-Form 7.1 Disclosure Statement
+Form 7.
+1 Disclosure Statement

-Form 7.2 Notice of Public Meeting of a Public Body
+Form 7.
+2 Notice of Public Meeting of a Public Body

-Form 7.3 Notice of Public Meeting of a Subcommittee or Advisory Committee of a Public Body
+Form 7.
+3 Notice of Public Meeting of a Subcommittee or Advisory Committee of a Public Body

-Form 7.4 Notice of Regular Meetings of a Public Body
+Form 7.
+4 Notice of Regular Meetings of a Public Body

-Form 7.5 Notice of Meeting and Possible Executive Session of a Public Body
+Form 7.
+5 Notice of Meeting and Possible Executive Session of a Public Body

 Form 7.6 Notice of Combined Public Meeting and Executive Session

-Form 7.7 Sample Notice and Agenda of Public Meeting and Executive Session

-Form 7.8 Certification of Posting of Notice